yashwanthredy/5143-OpSys-Muddireddy/Threads_Assignmnet.md

 ##3.Comment out the join statements at the bottom of the program and describe what happens.

-Join() operation makes sure that child threads need to finish than parent thread.
+Join() operation makes sure that child threads need to finish bfore parent thread terminates.In our case when we remove join() main method finish first then threadA and threadB terminates.

 ##4.What happens if you try to Ctrl-C out of the program before it terminates?

-Main thread finish its execution first and then if we interrupt the execution process(Cntl+C) of child threads, compiler ignores by printing the values of variables at that time and continues till finish its job.
+When we try to terminate the process it won't do untill child threads finish their work.It will print a value by making small fraction of gap while executing though.

 ##5.Read and run Threads4.py.
 This generates a different and more ridiculous race condition.
 Write concise explanation of what's happening to cause this bizarre behavior using lines from the code and precise explanation.

-In Threads4.py we have a variable that is shared between two threads.When  threadA starts execution it will assign the value as 'sharedNumber=1' and checks 'if(sharedNumber!=1)' then print 'A: that was weird'.
-Now assume threadB access the shared variable and reassign it as 2 and prints its appropriate statements.So every time shared variable is getting reassigned thus makes our more ridiculous race condition.
+When threadA access sharedNumber it will assign it as 1 and prints some statement and when threadB access the same variable it will reassign it as 2 and print some statements.Thus it purely depends on which thread gets executed first and access the shared variable.

                   sharedNumber = 1